WPAA-TV will not be participating in the #theGreatGive in 2018.

 Thank you to all who participated in #TheGreatGive2017 on behalf of Wallingford Public Access Association (WPAA).
 We count your contributions as a vote of confidence about the work that we do.
 For this we are grateful.

 Wallingford Public Access Association, better known as WPAA-TV, is primarily funded by cable subscriber fees.
 These fees are used to help citizens make TV.
 All other services provided at WPAA need funds from other sources.
-Our video on demand, community collaborations, arts program and youth, intern and other-abilities training programs need funding from alternative sources.
+Our video on demand, community collaborations, arts programs youth, internships and other-abilities training programs need funding from alternative sources.
 Performance and film initiatives do as well.

 Fundraising is competitive

-Funding nonprofits, especially second tier support organizations like us, is always challenging.
+Funding nonprofits, especially second tier support organizations like ours is always challenging.
 We are not feeding, clothing, housing, counseling or helping as a provider of direct service.
 Our job is to help those front-line organizations tell you their story.
-Even during the campaign WPAA promoted Wallingford nonprofits in social media posts in support of what they do because that is what we do.
+Did you know that during this campaign WPAA promoted other Wallingford nonprofits in social media posts.
+Support of what they do is what we do.

 During #TheGreatGive2017 nearly 500 organizations, all doing wonderful things, are concurrently asking for donations.
 It is a direct competition for limited funds from community donors.
 There are incentives and random prizes.
 These tools help mobilize donors.
 Many people make multiple contributions.
 There are many needs and much competition for your generosity.